Taught Postgraduate Programmes

-Institute of Technology Carlow has a range of high quality postgraduate programmes that offer suitably qualified primary degree holders (NFQ level 8) exciting opportunities to progress to higher awards (Higher Diploma, Masters and Doctoral degrees).
-These opportunities may be undertaken by research and thesis, or through taught programmes.
-Programmes are available in full-time and/or part-time modes across our three main campuses in Carlow, Wexford and Wicklow.
+South East Technological University has a range of high quality postgraduate programmes that offer suitably qualified primary degree holders (NFQ Level 8) exciting opportunities to progress to higher awards (Higher Diploma, Masters, Doctoral degrees).
+These opportunities may be undertaken by research or thesis, or through taught programmes.
+Programmes are available in full-time and/or part-time modes across all of our campuses.

 Higher Diplomas (NFQ Level 8-60 credits) and Postgraduate Diplomas (NFQ Level 9-60 credits)